Let your mind calm down

 This is our goal, to make meditation and the Shambhala teachings accessible to all people.

-membership & Freundschaft
+membership & friendship

 No, all courses are open to everyone.